4 Benefits of a DIY Heat Recovery System Installation

 by Boris Dzhingarov on May 23, 2018

 Lately, you may have been hearing a lot about HRV (Heat Recovery and Ventilation) systems and now you probably want to know what they do and how they can benefit you.
 Since you have a newer model home, isn’t this already built into your furnace?
 The short answer is, probably not.
-Most homebuilders don’t go that extra mile as their profitability is based on keeping construction costs low.
+Most home builders don’t go that extra mile as their profitability is based on keeping construction costs low.
 It’s understandable since those extra features would necessitate a rise in the sale price and so, this is one ‘corner’ they can legally and ethically cut.

 There is no law on the books that requires builders to provide heat recovery features to your HVAC system.
 Now it’s up to you to determine whether or not you need one.
 Your home is new, after all.
-Actually, these are the homes that have greater reasons to have a heat recovery system installed because they are built to be air tight and don’t have the ventilation older homes have.
+These are the homes that have greater reasons to have a heat recovery system installed because they are built to be air tight and don’t have the ventilation older homes have.
 Now then, for those benefits, here are the leading 4 to consider.

 1. Reduction in Heating Costs

 If you know how an HRV system works, you’ll quickly understand how these units can reduce the amount of money you will spend on heating costs.
-In effect, the HRV unit recycles warm air to be ventilated outside while bringing in clean, fresh air that is of a better breathing quality.
-However, the energy saving is from the fact that warm, clean air is recycled into the home, thereby cutting the cost of keeping your home warm in the winter.
+In effect, the HRV unit recycles warm air to be ventilated outside while bringing in the clean, fresh air that is of better breathing quality.
+However, the energy-saving is from the fact that warm, clean air is recycled into the home, thereby cutting the cost of keeping your home warm in the winter.
 What a nice perk clean air will be!

 2. Fewer Respiratory Complaints